BitcoresSources/BitcoresSources/README.md

 LFVD = limit for version device

-TPHNBORY,PHNBORY = The project has not been officially released yet
+TPHNBORY,PHNBORY = the project has not been officially released yet

+WNBOR = will not be officially released